If your home experiences any of these problems, it might be a good candidate for an attic insulation project::

 You may be eligible for financial assistance to make improvements like air sealing and insulating through your state's Weatherization Assistance Program (WAP).

-For more information, visit the following site and select your state of residence: Weatherization Assistance Agency Locator.
+For more information, visit the following site on How to apply for Weatherization Assistance.